Daryl149/stylegan-notfaceapp/README.md

-I just put this awesome code into a colab
+https://github.com/eyaler/ put this awesome code from https://github.com/Puzer into a colab, I modified it to handle more types of transformations.

 https://eyalgruss.com/smile - upload photos and get smiling videos